CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 An example website has also been provided, with easy substitution of website sections possible through the use of <a href="https://codestitch.app/">CodeStitch's vanilla component library</a>.
 This kit aims to get any project off the ground in as little time as possible, with deployment being possible in as little as two minutes.

+<a name="gettingStarted"></a>

+## Getting Started

+1. At the top right of the GitHub Repository, click the green _Use this template_ button, then click _Create a new repository_.
+2. Follow the instructions to create a new repository, using this repo as a template.
+3. When created, clone the repository to your local machine.
+4. Run `npm install` to install all dependencies.
+5. Run `npm run dev` to start the project and spin up a development server on `localhost:4321` and a Decap admin server on `localhost:8081`.

+Running `npm run dev` will start a development server and begin LESS preprocessing.

+Next, it is recommended to update `data/client.json` with some new information about this project.
+Through the power of templating, the project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.

+You can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
+Feel free to adjust these, or use our Content Flair micro-stitches, to update site-wide styles quickly.

 <a name="prerequisites"></a>

 ## Prerequisites

-Only the vanilla web technologies are _required_ before using this kit, with some familiarity with Astro and React-style Components and props also recommended, but not essential.
+Only the vanilla web technologies are _required_ before using this kit, with familiarity with Astro and React-style Components and props are recommended.
 A lot of the leg-work for the non-vanilla technologies has been done for you.
 If you would like to read up on some of these things, we recommend the following resources:

 1. [Astro's Documentation](https://docs.astro.build/en/getting-started/)
 2. [Astro Crash Course in 20 Minutes!](https://www.youtube.com/watch?v=zrPVTf761OI)